KerryWang852/JoplinToTrilium/README.md

 So just run this script, will trun the markdown image from link to Base64.

 # Note
-Please change the folder location before you run.
+Please change the folder location at basePath before you run.